-- Define and explain Non-profit oriented a. organization
+- a.
+Define and explain Non-profit oriented organization

-- Prepare and explain the uses of the following b. statements:
+- b.
+Prepare and explain the uses of the following statements:

 - Receipts and payments accounts

 - Statement of income and expenditure

 - Statement of financial position

 7.11 Preparation of Statement of Cost of Goods Manufactured